BARCELONA - NEIGHBORHOODS

 Ciutat Vella (Old City)

 The most famous promenade in Spain, ranking with Madrid's Paseo del Prado, was once a riverbed.
 These days, street entertainers, flower vendors, news vendors, cafe patrons, and strollers flow along its length.
-It consists of five sections, each a particular rambla -- Rambla de Canaletes, Rambla dels Estudis, Rambla de Sant Josep, Rambla dels Caputxins, and Rambla de Santa Mˇnica.
-The shaded pedestrian esplanade runs from the Plaša de Catalunya to the port -- all the way to the Columbus Monument.
+It consists of five sections, each a particular rambla - Rambla de Canaletes, Rambla dels Estudis, Rambla de Sant Josep, Rambla dels Caputxins, and Rambla de Santa Mˇnica.
+The shaded pedestrian esplanade runs from the Plaša de Catalunya to the port and all the way to the Columbus Monument.
 Watch out for the giant sidewalk mosaic by Mirˇ halfway down at the Plaša de la Boqueria.
 At the top of Las Ramblas is Plaša Catalunya from where you can go onto Passeig de GrÓcia if your shopping tastes are slightly more designer orientated, or if you want to see GaudÝ's buildings.

-Is the neighborhood of the old town just to the west of Las Ramblas.
-Historically, it's had an incredibly seedy reputation but this changed right before the 1992 Olympics.
-These days, it's a vibrant place for nightlife and while still very much an immigrant neighborhood, it's home to no end of bars and restaurants.
+This is the neighborhood of the old town just to the west of Las Ramblas.
+Historically, it's had an incredibly seedy reputation, but this changed right before the 1992 Olympics.
+These days, it's a vibrant place for nightlife; and while still very much an immigrant neighborhood, it's home to many bars and restaurants.
 El Raval has recently been cited as the neighborhood with the greatest multicultural mix in Europe.
 A quick stroll around its maze of streets, where Pakistani fabric merchants and South American spice sellers stand side by side with traditional establishments selling dried cod and local wine, confirms the fact.
 The adhan (the Muslim call to prayer) wafts from ground-floor mosques next to neo-hippie bars, yoga schools, and contemporary art galleries.

-Was a fisherman's quarter with dark and narrow streets, but since the 1992 Olympics significant gentrification has taken place, principally along the seafront.
+This was a fisherman's quarter with dark and narrow streets, but since the 1992 Olympics, significant gentrification has taken place, principally along the seafront.

 This charming neighborhood sprawls out northward of the intersection of the Passeig de GrÓcia and the Diagonal.
 Its contained, village-like ambience stems from the fact that it was once a separate town, only connected to central Barcelona in 1897 with the construction of the Passeig de GrÓcia.
 It has a strong industrial and artisan history, and many street-level workshops can still be seen.
-The area is popular with artists and a generally bohemian crowd, it also has a high ethnic population and the highest concentration of foreign restaurants in Barcelona.
-Plaša de Sol is the most renowned area of the neighborhood, it's lined with terrace cafes and at night this is where the people convene to drink and be merry.
-However despite the trendy nature of GrÓcia it is also a very traditional barrio with a large elderly population which makes for an amusing and odd mix - and very entertaining people-watching!
+The area is popular with artists and a generally bohemian crowd and it also has a high ethnic population and the highest concentration of foreign restaurants in Barcelona.
+Plaša de Sol is the most renowned area of the neighborhood; it's lined with terrace cafes and at night this is where the people convene to drink and be merry.
+However, despite the trendy nature of GrÓcia it is also a very traditional barrio with a large elderly population, which makes for an amusing and odd mix as well as very entertaining people-watching!
 The area is perfect for those who want something a little bit different, those who perhaps have been to Barcelona before and want a different tourist experience.
-Although really because central Barcelona is so easily accessible from GrÓcia it is suitable for everyone.
+Although, because central Barcelona is so easily accessible from GrÓcia, it is suitable for everyone.

-Is a 1,000-year-old agricultural hamlet on the northern outskirts of the city, which retains its village character alongside a fleet of chic restaurants and boutiques.
+This is a 1,000 year old agricultural hamlet on the northern outskirts of the city, which retains its village character alongside a fleet of chic restaurants and boutiques.
 It is among the wealthiest neighborhoods in Barcelona.
 If you are standing at the top of Muntaner Street looking down, it is easy to understand why.
 It is far quieter than the rest of Barcelona with many parks and green areas.
 There are many bars, restaurants and nightclubs along the streets of Amigo, Santalˇ and Maria Cubi.
 The main attractions are the Tibidabo mountain and the wonderful natural science museum CosmoCaixa.
 Shopping is varied and more exclusive than in central Barcelona.

-The area of Sants is a 10 minute metro ride out of the center of town, the Barcelona Sants train station (Estacio de Sants) is the focal point of the area and is one of Barcelona's largest and most well-connected stations.
-Around the station there are several hotels which cater for business people who are in the area because the next-door area of Les Corts is a busy financial district, and there are sometimes conventions down at the Fira Convention center in Plaša Espanya.
-The area of Sants itself doesn't have that many attractions but the ease with which you can travel to areas of interest is a plus point.
+The area of Sants is a 10 minute metro ride out of the center of town.
+The Barcelona Sants train station (Estacio de Sants) is the focal point of the area and is one of Barcelona's largest and most well-connected stations.
+Around the station there are several hotels that cater for business people who are in the area because the neighboring area of Les Corts is a busy financial district, and there are sometimes conventions down at the Fira Convention center in Plaša Espanya.
+The area of Sants itself doesn't have that many attractions, but the ease with which you can travel to areas of interest is a plus point.
 You could walk to gorgeous Plaša Espanya and Montju´c where there are attractions such as Poble Espanyol, the Magic Fountain and the Fira Barcelona events halls.
-In the other direction you may want to stroll to Camp Nou, Barcelona FC ground, or do a spot of shopping in the L`Illa complex on Diagonal.
+In the other direction you may want to stroll to Camp Nou, Barcelona FC ground, or do a bit of shopping in the L`Illa complex on Diagonal.